-Title Management of Orthopaedic Injuries and conditions Code SBSS 505 Department Biokinetics & Sport Science Prerequisites BSc, BA or equivalent degree in Human Movement Science / Sport Science Co-requisites Aim The aim is to equip the students with the theoretical and practical knowledge required to deal with the biokinetic management of musculoskeletal injuries and conditions.
-Content the spine; Spinal injuries; Objective tests pain conditions; Biokinetic assessment of Biokinetic management of scoliosis; Fund Introduction of musculoskeletal conditions; Biokinetic consultations; Functional anatomy of the spine; Spinal injuries; Objective tests for spinal injuries; Biokinetic management of back pain conditions; Biokinetic assessment of the back; Rehabilitation programmes for the back; Biokinetic management of scoliosis; Functional anatomy of the shoulder, arm wrist and hand; Injuries of the shoulder, arm wrist and hand; Biokinetic management of shoulder pain; Anatomy of the hip and lower limbs; Injuries to the hips and lower limbs; Objective tests for hip and lower limb injuries; Biokinetic management of overuse and pain in the lower limbs; Biokinetic management of traumatic knee injuries; Biokinetic management of ACL injuries; Biokinetic management of lower leg, ankle and foot conditions Assessment 40% consisting of tests, practicals and assignments 60% consisting of the final examination (3 Hours) DP Requirement 40%
+Title Management of Orthopaedic Injuries and conditions Code 4BSS 505 Department Biokinetics & Sport Science Prerequisites BSc, BA or equivalent degree in Human Movement Science / Sport Science Co-requisites Aim The aim is to equip the students with the theoretical and practical knowledge required to deal with the biokinetic management of musculoskeletal injuries and conditions.
+Content with the biokinetic management of musculoskeletal injuries and conditions.
+Introduction of musculoskeletal conditions; Biokinetic consultations; Functional anatomy of the spine; Spinal injuries; Objective tests for spinal injuries; Biokinetic management of back pain conditions; Biokinetic assessment of the back; Rehabilitation programmes for the back; Biokinetic management of scoliosis; Functional anatomy of the shoulder, arm wrist and hand; Injuries of the shoulder, arm wrist and hand; Objective tests for the shoulder, arm wrist and hand; Biokinetic management of shoulder pain; Anatomy of the hip and lower limbs; Injuries to the hips and lower limbs; Objective tests for hip and lower limb injuries; Biokinetic management of overuse and pain in the lower limbs; Biokinetic management of traumatic knee injuries;

+Biokinetic management of ACL injuries; Biokinetic management of lower leg, ankle and foot conditions Assessment 40% consisting of tests, practicals and assignments 60% consisting of the final examination (3 Hours) DP Requirement 40%

-Title Management of Chronic Diseases and Disabilities Code SBSS 506 Department Biokinetics & Sport Science Prerequisites BSc, BA or equivalent degree in Human Movement Science / Sport Science Co-requisites Aim The aim is to equip the students with the J 1 with the biokinetic management of chronic c diseases and disabilit es Content ECG operation, assessment and interpretation Exercise prescription modifications for cardiac patient; Cardiac conditions; Vascular diseases; Arthritis; Diabetes mellitus; Dislipidemia; Obesity; Osteoporosis; Metabolic syndrome; Pulmonary diseases; Lung function tests Immunological and hematological disorders; Pregnancy; Neurological disorders Cognitive, Psychological and sensory disorders; Children; Elderly; Basic pharmacology; Pharmacological agents Assessment 50% consisting of tests, practicals and assignments 50% consisting of the final examination (3 Hours) DP Requirement 40%
+Title Management of Chronic Diseases and Disabilities Code 4BSS 506 Department Biokinetics & Sport Science Prerequisites BSc, BA or equivalent degree in Human Movement Science / Sport Science Co-requisites Aim The aim is to equip the students with the theoretical and practical knowledge required to deal with the biokinetic management of chronic diseases and disabilities Content ECG operation, assessment and interpretation Exercise prescription modifications for cardiac patient; Cardiac conditions; Vascular diseases; Arthritis; Diabetes mellitus; Dislipidemia; Obesity; Osteoporosis; Metabolic syndrome; Pulmonary diseases; Lung function tests Immunological and hematological disorders; Pregnancy; Neurological disorders Cognitive, Psychological and sensory disorders; Children; Elderly; Basic pharmacology; Pharmacological agents Assessment 50% consisting of tests, practicals and assignments 50% consisting of the final examination (3 Hours) DP Requirement 40%

-Title Adapted Physical Activity Code SBSS 507 Department Biokinetics & Sport Science Prerequisites BSc, BA or equivalent degree in Human Movement Science / Sport Science Co-requisites Aim This module is designed to: 1.
+Title Adapted Physical Activity Code 4BSS 507 Department Biokinetics & Sport Science Prerequisites BSc, BA or equivalent degree in Human Movement Science / Sport Science Co-requisites Aim This module is designed to: 1.
 Explore the benefits of adapted physical activity in various populations.
 2. Introduce advanced theories and applications of adapted physical activity.
 3. Review the current research literature in adapted physical activity.
 4. Provide opportunities for students to develop their research agenda.
-Content Cognitive, Emotional and Sensory disorders Immunological/Hematological disorders Orthopaedic diseases and disabilities Neuromuscular disorders Metabolic diseases Assessment 40% consisting of tests, practicals and as 60% consisting of the final examination (3 DP Requirement 40% •
+Content Cognitive, Emotional and Sensory disorders Immunological/Hematological disorders Orthopaedic diseases and disabilities Neuromuscular disorders Metabolic diseases Assessment 40% consisting of tests, practicals and assignments 60% consisting of the final examination (3 Hours) DP Requirement 40%

-Title Testing and Measurement Code SBSS 508 Department Biokinetics & Sport Science Prerequisites BSc, BA or equivalent degree in Human Movement Science / Sport Science Co-requisites Aim This module is designed to provide the skills necessary to perform various tests and measurements for all groups within a physical education framework and in all realms of education.
+Title Testing and Measurement Code 4BSS 508 Department Biokinetics & Sport Science Prerequisites BSc, BA or equivalent degree in Human Movement Science / Sport Co-requisites Science Aim This module is designed to provide the skills necessary to perform various tests and measurements for all groups within a physical education framework and in all realms of education.
 The student will be to utilize several statistical tools and procedures to measure and evaluate not only specific tests, but also complete programs.
-Content Principles of test construction Measures of physical fitness Measurement of sport skills

-Measuring special populations and abilities Characteristics of a good test Assessment 40% consisting of tests, practicals and assignments 60% consisting of the final examination (3 Hours) DP Requirement
+Content Principles of test construction Measures of physical fitness Measurement of sport skills Measuring special populations and abilities Characteristics of a good test Assessment 40% consisting of tests, practicals and assignments 60% consisting of the final examination (3 Hours) DP Requirement